How is cancer treated in people with HIV or AIDS?

 Treatment with anti-HIV drugs is an important part of treating cancers that define a person with HIV as having AIDS.

 Kaposi sarcoma: In general, people with HIV who are diagnosed with Kaposi sarcoma (KS) are started on anti-HIV drugs if they are not already on them.
 For some people, this may be the only treatment they need.
 KS lesions, which are caused by a virus, often shrink as the immune system gets stronger.

 Other people may need treatment directed at the cancer itself.
 If there are only a few skin or mouth lesions, local treatments may be used, such as radiation directed at the lesions.
 Chemotherapy may be needed if there are many lesions, if they are inside the body, or if they are causing bothersome symptoms.

-For more information about KS and its treatment, please see our document Kaposi Sarcoma.
+For more information about KS and its treatment, see Kaposi Sarcoma.

 Non-Hodgkin lymphoma: There are many types of non-Hodgkin lymphoma (NHL), but those linked with HIV and AIDS tend to be fast-growing types that require intensive chemotherapy treatment.
 The best treatment for AIDS-related NHL is much like the treatment of NHL in those without HIV infection.